privateryann1/discord-chatgpt/README.md

 ## Installation

-How to build the project with npm
+How to install and run the project with npm

 ```bash
   # navigate to project directory